transcelerate/ddf-home/overview.md

 ---
 title: DDF Overview
-description: Details about the DDF initative, objective, and benefits
+description: Details about the DDF initiative, objective, and benefits
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 ---
 # DDF Overview